The Problem with Teaching to the Middle

 Enter, the Buerk Method for Learning

-Given what we have experienced in the past 18 months, the ‘21-’22 school year may well be one of the most significant in modern history.
-Educators are being asked to close the gaps in students’ learning that have either emerged during or been exacerbated by the pandemic.
-Their role has been amplified, as they now not only must teach the current standards and help students learn at grade level, but must also make up for lost time.
-But how can one teacher possibly meet the varying needs of 20-plus students every day?
+Given what we have experienced in the past 18 months, the 2021-2022 school year may well be one of the most significant in modern history.
+Educators are being asked to close learning gaps that have either emerged during or been exacerbated by the pandemic.
+Their role has been amplified, as they find themselves needing to teach the current standards and help students learn at grade level, while also trying to make up for lost time.

 Enter the Buerk Method for Learning.
 The Buerk Method provides a standards-aligned, personalized path to learning that breaks down and scaffolds the entire learning experience into four skills levels.
 This enables the teacher and the learner to get the clearest picture possible of their current reality and the next step for growth.
 It creates differentiated, individual Tier 1 instruction for all learners.